Shelbournator/thoughts/_posts/2026-02-28-the-orientation-of-health.md

 Gym work-outs can suffer from **Component Bias**.
 We focus on exercises which improve particular components, rather than compound exercises which work the workflow of muscles and movements.

-Back to my shoulder: the underlying issue, once I finally understood what I was looking at, was entirely mundane.
+The underlying issue, once I finally understood it, was entirely mundane.
 It was probably the result of mild kyphosis and lordosis.
 These are the classic structural adaptations of a body that spends too much time in chairs—the upper back rounds forward, the shoulders slump inward, and the lower back over-arches to compensate.
 It is the physical manifestation of a sedentary lifestyle.

 The traditional gym exercises I had been doing for five years had completely failed to prevent or rehabilitate this structural drift.
 I had been building muscle, but I was building it on top of a compromised frame.
 In systems terms, I had been scaling the application layer while the infrastructure itself was warping to the shape of an office desk.
 By loading heavy weights onto a misaligned spine, the routine hadn't fixed the foundational problem; it had merely entrenched it.